-To address these concerns, the 2001 Plan suggested adopting Inclusionary Zoning (where a percentage of housing units being developed would have to be affordable to working families), create incentives for developers to include an affordable unit within their project and also look toward surplus municipal land to determine if it could be a good fit for affordable housing.
+To address these concerns, the 2001 Plan suggested adopting Inclusionary Zoning (where a percentage of housing units being developed would have to be affordable to working families), create incentives for developers to include an affordable unit within their projects and also look toward surplus municipal land to determine if it could be a good fit for affordable housing.
 The City has made moderate progress on this priority.
 While inclusionary zoning has not been adopted city-wide, it does exist in certain overlay districts around the City.
+There also continues to be a decline in rental housing with many rentals being converted into condominiums resulting in high rents and low availability.
 Density bonuses are allowed for developers who incorporate affordable units into their projects.
 Through the Newburyport Affordable Housing Trust, there is a subsidy to developers to help offset the high costs of construction in exchange for the production of affordable housing units.
 Another major step toward accomplishing our affordable housing goals is the local- and state-adopted Housing Production Plan, which identifies specific strategies with timelines that will increase our housing diversity and provide more affordable housing opportunities in Newburyport.
+Both formally deed-restricted affordable housing units and informally affordable housing units (due to their smaller size and overall cost) are needed to ensure diversity of the housing stock and to provide much-needed housing for residents and employees of all socio-economic levels.